Table of Contents

 1. Self-consumption Optimization

-The Climkit optimization system allows for increasing the self-consumption rate of a photovoltaic installation by controlling certain devices based on solar energy production.
+The Climkit optimization system allows for increasing the self-consumption rate of a photovoltaic installation by controlling certain appliances based on solar energy production.

-The surplus fed back to the electricity grid is thus limited, and autonomy is also gained by producing, for example, hot water using solar energy.
+The surplus fed back into the electrical grid is thus limited, and autonomy is also gained by, for example, producing hot water with solar energy.

 It is also possible to control certain electric vehicle charging stations (via Wifi or Ethernet).